MateuszJanduraUszu/mjmem/docs/reference/smart_pointer/unique_smart_ptr-operator-deref.md

 ## Remarks

 The function dereferences the stored pointer.
-It is undefined behavior if the stored pointer is null.
+The behavior is undefined if the stored pointer is null.
 The operator is marked as
 **noexcept** if the following expression evaluates to true:

 ```cpp